gurevichlab/nerpa/README.md

 or antiSMASH job IDs (in this case, Nerpa will download it automatically).
-* *Also accepted*: raw genome sequences in the **FASTA and GenBank** formats; in this case, Nerpa will predict NRP BGCs in them with antiSMASH (should be installed separately and present in `PATH` or provided to Nerpa via `--antismash-installation-path`).
+* *Also accepted*: raw genome sequences in the **FASTA and GenBank** formats; in this case, Nerpa will predict NRP BGCs in them with antiSMASH (should be installed separately and present in `PATH` or provided to Nerpa via `--antismash-installation-dir`).

 For **NRP structures**: